MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Receive-PSSession.md

 ### -Id

 Specifies the ID of the disconnected session.
-The ID parameter works only when the disconnected session was previously connected to the current session.
+The *Id* parameter works only when the disconnected session was previously connected to the current session.

 This parameter is valid, but not effective, when the session is stored on the local computer, but was not connected to the current session.